aphalo/ggpp/README.md

 | `position_dodge2nudge()`  | dodge2 + nudge | combined, see above             | data labels in box plots    |

 Position functions defined in package ‘ggpp’

-### Aesthetics and scales

-Scales `scale_npcx_continuous()` and `scale_npcy_continuous()` and the
-corresponding new aesthetics `npcx` and `npcy` make it possible to add graphic elements and text as nnotations to plots using coordinates expressed in `npc` units for the location within the plotting area.
-The difference to using function `annotate()` is that while annotate is driven only by constant values and does not support facets, the geoms that use these pseudo-aesthetics do, opening the door to the easy addition of a whole range of new annotations within the grammar of graphics.

 ### Statistics